 - Lymphomas start in the immune system.

 - Central nervous system cancers develop in the brain and spinal cord.

 Treatment options depend on the type of cancer, its stage, if the cancer has spread and your general health.
 The goal of treatment is to kill as many cancerous cells while reducing damage to normal cells nearby.
 Advances in technology make this possible.

 The same cancer type in one individual is very different from that cancer in another individual.
 Within a single type of cancer, such as breast cancer, researchers are discovering subtypes that each requires a different treatment approach.

 What can you do to manage the side effects of cancer treatment?

-Integrative oncology services describe a broad range of complementary treatments that combat side effects, boost the immune system and maintain well-being.
-Treating cancer cannot focus on the disease alone but must address the pain, fatigue and depression that comes with it.
+Integrative oncology services describe a broad range of supportive therapies designed to combat side effects and maintain well-being.
+Treating cancer requires focusing on more than the disease alone; it must also address the pain, fatigue, depression and other side effects that come with it.